Staff Reduction in Force UPPS No. 04.04.14

 07.01 When the university implements a RIF, it will apply the following rules to the affected individuals regarding their benefits:

 a.
-Payment for all accrued vacation leave and, if applicable, FLSA overtime for classified employees.
+Payment for all eligible accrued vacation leave and, if applicable, FLSA overtime for classified employees.

 b.
 The university will restore the sick leave balance at the time of the RIF if Texas State or any state agency or institution of higher education rehires the individual to a regular position within twelve months.